Interview with Award Holder – Alexi Ginis

 What will you take/have you taken away from your Award experience?

 I have taken away new skills and a better understanding of myself and the world around me.
 I think that the experiences I have had through the Award process have helped me be a more confident and prepared person for everyday life.
 The leadership opportunities I have had through being the Duke of Ed Captain at my school in 2019, as well as one of the first people to participate in the YALS Program in 2019 have been invaluable for my personal development.
-They’ve helped me take advantage of many opportunities I would not have previously had which I think has been the best part of my Duke of Ed experience and something I will treasure forever.
+They’ve helped me take advantage of many opportunities I would not have previously had which I think has been the best part of my Award experience and something I will treasure forever.

 Read Other Stories From The Competition